wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 Nothing in this Part shall be interpreted as limiting or prejudicing in any way existing or developing rules of international law for purposes other than this Statute.

-### Article 11 Jurisdiction ratione temporis
+### Article 11---Jurisdiction ratione temporis

 *   1\.
 The Court has jurisdiction only with respect to crimes committed after the entry into force of this Statute.

 *   2\.
 If a State becomes a Party to this Statute after its entry into force, the Court may exercise its jurisdiction only with respect to crimes committed after the entry into force of this Statute for that State, unless that State has made a declaration under article 12, paragraph 3\.

-### Article 12 Preconditions to the exercise of jurisdiction
+### Article 12---Preconditions to the exercise of jurisdiction

 *   1\.
 A State which becomes a Party to this Statute thereby accepts the jurisdiction of the Court with respect to the crimes referred to in article 5\.